khanh21011999/finalCNN/README.md

 ## This project for final CNN class
-  Create CNN using Keras and make own dataset from google image and use as a web application for image classification for car,human,dog,cat,motobike,flower
+  Create a CNN for image classification (car, human, dog, cat, motobike, flower) using Keras + dataset from Google Image and deploy as a web application.

+  Windows installation instruction:
+  (Make sure to install all packages imported in app.py)
+  1. py -m venv env
+  2. env\Scripts\activate
+  3. pip install flask
-  1. cd homepage
+  4. cd homepage
-  2. flask run
+  5. flask run